dhanrajkotian12/Twitter-Sentimental-Analysis/README.md

 # Twitter-Sentimental-Analysis
 Sentimental Analysis of Twitter Tweets

 The above python file is a console based application.
-Here Users can enter the topic they want to analyze and the application returns a bunch of tweets along with the Polarity of tweets and Subjectivity scores.
+Here users can enter the topic they want to analyze and the application returns a bunch of tweets along with the Polarity of tweets and Subjectivity scores.

 I thank Siraj Raval for this code and his youtube channel.